Bulletproof vest: Second World War

 The Soviet Armed Forces used several types of body armour, including the SN-42 (from Stalnoi Nagrudnik, Russian for "steel breastplate" and the number denotes the design year).
 All were tested, but only the SN-42 was put in production.
 It consisted of two pressed steel plates that protected the front torso and groin.
 The plates were 2 mm thick and weighed 3.5 kg (7.7 lb).
 This armour was generally supplied to assault engineers (SHISBr) and tank desantniki.
-The SN armour protected wearers from 9×19mm bullets fired by an MP 40 submachine gun at around 100 m, and sometimes it was able to deflect 7.92 Mauser rifle bullets (and bayonet blades), but only at very low angles.
+The SN armour effectively protected wearers from 9×19mm bullets fired by an MP 40 submachine gun at around 100 m and was sometimes able to deflect 7.92 Mauser rifle bullets and bayonet blades, although only at very low angles.
 This made it useful in urban battles such as the Battle of Stalingrad.
-However, the SN's weight made it impractical for infantry in the open.
+However, the SN-42's weight made it impractical for infantry in the open.
 Some apocryphal accounts note point blank deflection of 9mm bullets, and testing of similar armour supports this theory.